Various Pros and Cons of Genetic Engineering For Cloning and Transformation

 2. May Lead to Genetic Defects

-The success rate of genetic experiments leaves a lot to be desired, after all.
-The human body is so complicated that scientists have to be able to predict what sort of effects their actions will have, and they simply cannot account for everything that could go wrong.
+The success rate of genetic experiments leaves much to be desired, after all.
+The human body is so complicated that scientists have to be able to predict what sort of effects their actions will have, but they cannot account for everything that could go wrong.

 3. Limits Genetic Diversity

 We need diversity in all species of animals.
-By genetically engineering our species, however, we will be having a detrimental effect on our genetic diversity in the same way as something like cloning would.
+By genetically engineering our species, however, we will have a detrimental effect on our genetic diversity in the same way as something like cloning would.

-Gene therapy is available only to the very rich and elite, which means that traits that tend to make people earn less money would eventually die out.
+Gene therapy is available only to the very rich and elite, so traits that tend to make people earn less would eventually die out.

 4. Can it Go Too Far?